BillyCooke/DevOps_with_Cloud_AWS/README.md

 * Continuous delivery
 * Reduced cost of production

-## What are thr four key pillars of DevOps
+## What are the four key pillars of DevOps
 * Communication
 * Collaboration
 * Automation